Compression Codes

 log₂(1/pᵢ) ≤ lᵢ = ⌈log₂(1/pᵢ)⌉ < log₂(1/pᵢ) + 1

-This extra bit may look innocuous but when considered in the context of a big amount of data this may end-up having a non-negligible impact.
+This potential extra bit per codeword may look innocuous but when considered in the context of a big amount of data its may end-up having a non-negligible impact.

 is a power of two.